 4. Skipping pre-approval.

-Pre-approval means basically going through a mortgage application process with a lender—filling out paperwork, verifying income—in order to be pre-approved for a loan of a specific size even before you’ve found a house to bid on.
-It’s a great way to find out how much house a lender thinks you can take on, and it will give you some real specifics to work with—including an interest rate—while you’re house hunting.
+Pre-approval means going through a mortgage application process with a lender—filling out paperwork, verifying income—to be pre-approved for a loan of a specific size even before you’ve found a house to bid on.
+It’s a great way to find out how much home a lender thinks you can take on, and it will give you some real specifics to work with—including an interest rate—while you’re house hunting.
 Plus, “getting pre-approved is the best way to tell a potential seller that you’re serious,” Derrick says.
 “Not getting pre-approved doesn’t mean you won’t be able to get a mortgage, but the pre-approval sure makes the process go a lot easier.”

 5. Taking on a loan that’s too big.